radiantlogic-v8/documentation-new/documentation/troubleshooting/troubleshooting.md

 3. Click **Start**.
 The job is submitted and appears in the jobs table with its current status (*In Progress*, *Completed*, or *Failed*).
 4. Once the status shows **Completed**, select the job and click **Download** to save the generated `.zip` archive to your local machine.

-> **Note:** Background job archives are stored server-side under `RLI_HOME/work/cluster-logs/`.
+> Background job archives are stored server-side under `RLI_HOME/work/cluster-logs/`.
 Completed archives can be re-downloaded from the jobs list or accessed directly on the filesystem until cleaned up.

 ##### Method 2: Immediate Download